 For the Netherlands we have a website Mens & Dier in Steen & Brons (People and Animals in Stone and Bronze).
 We have the intention to make that site as complete as possible.
 Our basis is a research in literature and internet for sculptures, and with that information we travel around the Netherlands and make photos of every relevant sculpture we see.

-We are so used to make photos of sculptures, that we 'have to do' the same during our trips in other countries, and so we made this website Statues Hither & Dither.
+We are so used to make photos of sculptures, that we 'have to do' the same during our trips in other countries, and so we made this website Statues Hither & Thither.
 The main difference with the Dutch site is however that there is no systematic research and we have absolutely no intention to be complete.
-Just the statues we see along the road or walking around towns.
+If we go to a region, we do some research which sculptures there are.

-With over 2000 items on this site it is possible to make some observations about the characteristics in the different countries.
+With 24273 items on this site it is possible to make some observations about the characteristics in the different countries.
 We photograph all three-dimensional sculptures and reliefs showing human beings or animals.
 We can roughly categorize these sculptures in four groups:

 In the Netherlands all categories are found, although the 1st category is the smallest.
 Saint's statues are found only in the Roman-Catholic regions.
 Folkloristic and decoratieve sculptures are simple and small, usually one figure, sometimes two and very seldom three or more.

 - Commemorative: depicting famous people or events, there are three sub-categories:

 - famous people in the form of equestrian statues, statues, busts or relief portraits on plaques.

 - war memorials, often with soldiers or allegorical figures.